-It's scientific name is Hydrastis Canadensis.
-Whenever I see goldenseal I think back to the days when people used to think it would help them pass drug tests.
+Goldenseal is also known as Hydrastis Canadensis.
+In the past, people used to think goldenseal would help them pass drug tests.
 The idea was that goldenseal would mask illegal drugs from being detected in urinalysis tests.
 For the record, it doesn't do this.

-Goldenseal contains many different compounds.
-One of those is called berberine and this has some evidence that it may help the immune system work better.
-In this study, both Goldenseal and Astragalus (which is also in Greens) did appear to stimulate some immune system cells.
-That said, much of the research I saw appeared confined to test tube studies.
+One of the compounds in goldenseal is berberine .
+There is some evidence berberine may help the immune system work better.
+In one investigation, both Goldenseal and Astragalus (which is also in Greens) seemed to stimulate some immune system cells.

 White Willow Bark

 It's now called just “white willow” in the ingredients.
-White willow bark contains compounds that appear to “look like” aspirin and because of this, I sometimes see it in arthritis supplements.
-For example, this ingredient is also in Instaflex (click to see the review).
-I can’t think of a reason why it would be in It Works Greens.
-If anyone knows, let me know and I’ll be happy to update this review.
+White willow bark contains compounds that appear to “look like” aspirin and because of this, it may also be in arthritis supplements.

-From what I was able to gather, Pau d'arco bark was looked at as a possible cancer treatment in the 1960s until it was found that the amount that might help, overlapped with the amount that might cause internal bleeding.
+The scientific name is Handroanthus impetiginosus.
+This is the bark of a tree that grows in South America and Florida.
+While some of the ingredients in Pau d'arco bark may have antibiotic effects.
+Pau d'arco bark was looked at as a possible cancer treatment in the 1960s until it was found that the amount that might help, overlapped with the amount that might cause internal bleeding.
 Granted, this effect was seen in amounts much more than is in this product.
-For more information on this, I direct you to these reviews:

 My personal opinion is I wish they would remove Pau d'arco bark from this product.
 Update.
 It has been removed.

 Turmeric is now in It Works Greens.
-I like that because there is a lot of healthy benefits to turmeric.
+This spice has a lot of healthy benefits.
 Unfortunately, turmeric is listed toward the bottom of the list so there might not be much in the product.
-Either way, turmeric is pretty inexpensive. often add it to my smoothies and oatmeal.

 Another name for Amla is Indian gooseberry.
 It's very popular in Ayurvedic medicine for many reasons.
-It's sometimes touted to grow hair and restore hairs natural color but I doubt if that's why it's present here.
-See the Indian Gooseberry review for more on this ingredient and hair.
+It's sometimes touted to grow hair and restore hairs natural color but I doubt if that's why it's used here.

 The promotional material I have states that Greens contains a small amount of gluten.
-According to the FDA, to be called “gluten free,” products must have less than 20 parts per million (ppm) of gluten.
-Since I don't see “gluten free” on the label, I'll assume it has more than that amount.
-Here is the FDA gluten free report.
+According to the FDA, to be called “gluten-free,” products must have less than 20 parts per million (ppm) of gluten.
+Since I don't see “gluten-free” on the label, I'll assume it has more than that amount.

 Not anymore.
-Soy lecithin and soy protein isolate have been removed from the It Works Greens ingredients.
+Soy lecithin and soy protein isolate have been removed.

 No, It Works Greens contains only non-genetically modified ingredients.
 Even the soy is non-GMO.
 For those wanting to limit their exposure to genetically modified foods, this is a good thing.

 The Greens supplement are for adults only.
-This is likely because of the lack of clinical information about how some of the ingredients might act in kids.
-When in doubt, speak to your doctor or pharmacist.
 The It Works company says not to give this product to kids.